Experimental three-phase railcar: The three-phase railcar

 The society commissioned two railcars for testing.
 These were built by Van der Zypen & Charlier, a Cologne rolling-stock manufacturer established in 1845 and consortium member, with Siemens and AEG supplying the electrical equipment.
 The cars were of standard size, with a capacity for 50 passengers, mounted on two six-wheel bogies, the outer axle being motorized.
 The power was drawn down from the three power cables running along the side of the track by three vertical catenaries, mounted on two towers fore and aft on the roof of the carriage.
 The electrical system was rated at 6–14 kV, operating at 25–50 Hz, giving a power equivalent of 1475 hp.

 The summer of 1901 saw a series of early test runs, already culminating in record-breaking speeds of 160 kph.
 These tests revealed weaknesses in the trackbed, which had to be re-laid.

-Following this, in the autumn of 1903, a series of high-speed runs were achieved; of 206 kph, by the Siemens railcar, on 6 October, and 210 kph, by the AEG railcar, three weeks later, on 28 October 1903.
+Following this, in the autumn of 1903, a series of high-speed runs were achieved: 206 kph, by the Siemens railcar on 6 October; and 210 kph, by the AEG railcar three weeks later, on 28 October 1903.
 This set a railway speed record for electric locomotives which stood for the next 51 years.

 The tests had shown what was possible with electric motive power, but the three-phase system was too complex, and the cost of installation too prohibitive, for general use across the rail network.
 With this the St.E.S was wound up and the infrastructure dismantled.

 Advances in technology, particularly in semiconductors, offered new possibilities with the three-phase system in the late 20th century.